New Web Resources

 SchoolSafety.gov includes:

-- The School Safety Readiness Tool, an assessment which assists users in evaluating their respective school’s overall safety posture across 10 foundational elements of school safety and generates a tailored Action Plan with task prioritization, options for consideration, aligned resources, and grant opportunities specific to individual needs;
+- The School Safety Readiness Tool is an assessment that assists users in evaluating their respective school’s overall safety posture across ten foundational elements of school safety.
+It generates a tailored Action Plan with task prioritization, options for consideration, aligned resources, and grant opportunities specific to individual needs.

 - A Secure Information Sharing Platform for designated school personnel to share school safety ideas, practices, and tactics in a protected environment; and

-- A wide array of resources and Best Practices on key school safety topics to assist with building awareness within the school community to promote vigilance and build capacity to respond to incidents.
+- A wide array of resources and best practices on crucial school safety topics are needed to build awareness within the school community, promote vigilance, and build capacity to respond to incidents.

-SchoolSafety.gov was developed to fulfill key recommendations from the Federal Commission on School Safety.
+SchoolSafety.gov was developed to fulfill critical recommendations from the Federal Commission on School Safety, providing you with a reliable and supportive resource.

-Educates students and children to make most of the internet while staying safe.
-They share a variety of free resources for parents as well as critical information in regards to digital citizenship.
-It is also an interactive tool that helps students complete activities to practice being safe on the internet.
-Great resource for families, educators, and students.
+Educates students and children to make the most of the Internet while staying safe.
+They share a variety of free resources for parents as well as critical information regarding digital citizenship.
+It is also an interactive tool that helps student’s complete activities to practice being safe on the Internet.
+It is a great resource for families, educators, and students.

 inspired: partnership with Yale University and Facebook | https://inspired.fb.com/